Reba Byrd Masterson: The Hurricane

 Reba Masterson survived the Great Galveston Hurricane when she was only 18 years old.
 The following is a direct account from her brother Wilmer D. Masterson on the faithful day that stripped their family of their mother and nine other family members.

 "Debris was now jammed against our row of trees and we knew that they would go down very soon.
 I was pretty well fogged trying to keep my mother from falling, so after my brother had a brief rest he took my place and I moved to another branch of the tree.
 Only a few minutes later the tree went down and piles of debris swept over us.
 Somehow under the water he lost my mother.
 A few months later her body was found about seven miles distant on the mainland."

-Reba was able to avoid being swept under the current by holding onto a tree and later found refuge at her aunts house.
+Reba was able to avoid being swept under the current by holding onto a tree and later found refuge at her aunt's house.
 The family strategically cut large holes in the floor to relieve pressure of the waves which prevents the house being swept away.
 Her ability to survive this catastrophe led to her become the first female petroleum geologist.
 The tragedy of losing her mother led Reba to take more responsibility around the household.